novuhq/novu/README.md

 ```

 ## Providers
-Novu provides a single API to manage providers across multiple channels with a single to use interface.
+Novu provides a single API to manage providers across multiple channels with a simple to use interface.

 #### 💌 Email
 - [x] [Sendgrid](https://github.com/novuhq/novu/tree/main/providers/sendgrid)